Recently, a guy named Bart in the band MercyMe said something on Facebook that earned him a jackpot of Jesus Jukes.

 Sometimes I’ll write something on Facebook or Twitter and someone will immediately say, “That was horrible, I need more context.”
 How on earth am I possibly supposed to say something and explain context in an appropriate, clear, easy to understand way in 140 characters?
 I have less space than that last sentence, which was 141 characters.
 Facebook gives you more room, but even then, it’s not easy to establish context in a status message.
 Let’s show grace because sometimes we can’t see the context in the mediums we’re on.

-2. It’s difficult to critically analyze an idea someone typed in line at Taco Bell.
+2. It’s difficult to critically analyze an idea someone typed in line at a fast food joint.

 Don’t read every status message or tweet as if the person was writing you from their home library, while sitting in a deep leather chair, smoking a pipe and producing the most well thought out, delicately crafted thought.
 Bart was probably grabbing lunch and punched something out on the fly, you don’t need to break the sentence structure down like you’re diagramming it in the third grade.